builderz-io/v-alpha/README.md

 Modules to connect to distributed ledger technologies and distributed identity mechanisms, and build user interfaces around these technologies.
 All web interface modules are written in plain Javascript.

-VCore

-VCore provides modules to access Ethereum and all EVM-compatible ledgers, Symbol ledgers, 3Box profiles, storage and messages, and MongoDB (e.g. our MongoDB Entity Store)
+**VCore** provides modules to access Ethereum and all EVM-compatible ledgers, Symbol ledgers, 3Box profiles, storage and messages, and MongoDB (e.g. our MongoDB Entity Store)

-VTheme

-A first theme build with VCore.
+**VTheme** is a first theme build with VCore.
 A responsive web app, featuring an intelligent menu, login user flow, mapping and more.

-VPlugins

-Modules to create and display content.
+**VPlugins** create and display various content.
 Plugins control what is displayed in the Theme.

 🔸 **Smart Contract**